supercoderz/supercoderz.github.io/_hidden/2011-04-04-gaining-acceptance-from-technology-teams-for-new-software-tools.md

 	<li>Be willing to be proved wrong.</li>
 	<li>Have data points to quantify the amount of saving or improvement your approach provides - no one can refute data, unless its obviously faked.</li>
 </ul>
 These are not things that I cooked up over a lazy afternoon - we used many of these. and free beer too, but mainly these.
-I tried to sell someone that I will build a string based <a class="zem_slink" title="XML" href="http://en.wikipedia.org/wiki/XML" rel="wikipedia">XML parser</a> for their problem.
+I tried to sell someone that I will build a string based <a  title="XML" href="http://en.wikipedia.org/wiki/XML" rel="wikipedia">XML parser</a> for their problem.
 That guy laughed at me - OK fine, I told him the issues with his approach, explained mine, built a prototype, compared metrics and that's it - I had the keys to the kingdom and we did it.
 What was initially a stupid idea shaved 200 milliseconds off of our critical flow in the application.

 Its all doable - but its up to you whether you do it the hard way or the nice way.